OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### -LoadUserProfile

 Indicates that this cmdlet loads the Windows user profile stored in the `HKEY_USERS` registry key for the current user.
-The parameter does not apply for non-Windows systems.
+The parameter doesn't apply to non-Windows systems.

-This parameter does not affect the PowerShell profiles.
+This parameter doesn't affect the PowerShell profiles.
 For more information, see [about_Profiles](../Microsoft.PowerShell.Core/About/about_Profiles.md).

 ```yaml